AstroUQ/ladder/README.md

     - Simulate variability in some regions on the HR diagram.
  - Black Holes:
     - Make brightness depend on angle of the galaxy to the viewer?
 As well as mass and random activity (possibly depending on galaxy type)
- - Galaxy Clusters:
-    - Rotation/Dispersion curves for galaxies within a cluster
  - Generate a new type of galaxy (very distant) that is not comprised of stars
     - Needs size (arcseconds), luminosity data, radial velocity and position.
- - Data output/creation:
-	- Add together radial velocities for stars/galaxies/galaxy clusters, etc and put them in the stardata file